ASC’S COMPREHENSIVE PLAN FOR A SAFE RE-OPENING FOR OUR ACTORS, AUDIENCES, AND STAFF.

 Your experience at the Blackfriars Playhouse will look different than it has in the past.
 In particular:

 - We are reducing seating capacity by over 50% and overall building capacity by 70%.
-This season there will be no Gallant Stools, no one seated in the front row, and seating blocks will be spaced six feet apart.
+This season there will be no Gallant Stools, no one seated in the front row, and seats will be spaced apart.

 - We will be using ticket scanners and digital tickets to avoid passing paper tickets back and forth.
-Ticket scanning will be outside.
+Ticket scanning and vaccination checks will be outside.

 - There will be digital programs in place of paper programs.